jencwong/snake-ladder/README.md

 When the screen width is 800px or wider, the game layout is row reverse with the panel on the right side of the game board.
 Likewise, the game board and the panel fit into the view width port.

 ### User Interface

+- Drag and drop feature for user to move the avatar forward and backward.
+- Clicking on the image of the 3D dice to reveal random dice numbers.
+- Inputing name and math answers in the respective input fields.
+- Clicking on the trophy to toggle a gif.
+- Start and reset game buttons.

 ### Game Image Resources